peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

-    public boolean equals​(java.lang.Object obj) Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary float.
+    public boolean equals​(java.lang.Object obj) Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary floating-point number.
 Not-a-number values are considered equal if the rest of their properties are equal.

 **Overrides:**